-- Between December 1st and December 25th we will automatically approve requests for listing resubmittal certification.
+- Between Thanksgiving and the beginning of the new year we will automatically approve requests for listing resubmittal certification.

 Continuing to Market a Canceled Listing

-If you have specific questions or concerns about this policy, please email the mls support team at email@example.com so that we can assist.
+If you have questions or concerns about this policy, please email the data integrity team at email@example.com so that we can assist.
 Please see this companion article on Pausing Listings over a Holiday, which also covers this topic.